mcl-playz/template-website/readme.md

 # Website Template
-This is a template used for creating websites.
+This is a template used for creating websites!